-Current Population in Spain: As per 2009 the population in Spain was 46,661,950 and the density was 90 people/km2 (231 per sq mi).
+Current Population in Spain: The population in Spain is estimated to be 46.80 million with a density of 90 people/km2 (231 per sq mi).

 Though the population of Spain is on the growth, it is mainly concentrated in large cities like Madrid and Barcelona.
 Rural Spain and the small towns are still facing the problem of a declining population.